jedda/Pushover-Pepper/README.md

 Pushover Pepper
 ========

 Pushover Pepper sends a notification using [Pushover](http://pushover.net/) whenever specific events are recorded by [Mint](http://haveamint.com).
-Current options include notification on unique referrer and visitor, as well as a threshold of page views within a defined period.
+Current options include notification on unique referrer and visitor, as well as exceeding a threshold of page views within a defined period.

 Version History: